 There’s one easy way to tell if someone is a clean freak: they wash their dishes before putting them into the dishwasher.
-We know that for a fact, because several members of the Groom+Style review team qualify for that description.
+We know that for a fact, because several members of the Your House Garden review team qualify for that description.

 It’s unnecessary to pre-clean dishes that are going into today’s best dishwashers, of course.
 They’re designed to do all of the work for you.
 However, not all of them clean – or dry – or fit large loads – or run without sounding like a plane preparing take for takeoff – as well as others.

 Choosing a dishwasher often requires trade-offs between features and performance.